mautic/documentation/leads/lead_monitoring.md

 The essence of monitoring what happens in an App is similar to monitoring what happens on a website.
 Mautic contains the building blocks needed for native (or pseudo-native) and HTML5-wrapper based Apps, regardless of platform.

-In short, we use named screen views (e.g. main_screen) in the App as our page_url field in the tracker, and the lead's email as the unique identifier, like this:
+In short, use named screen views (e.g. main_screen) in your App as your page_url field in the tracker, and the lead's email as the unique identifier, like this:

 ```
 http://yourdomain.com/mtracking.gif?page_url=main_screen&email=my3mail@domain.com